StuyPulse/cv-edu-2018/README.md

 ### OpenCV functions:

-Documentation written by Wilson for relevant OpenCV methods can be found [here](opencv-docs.md).
+Documentation written by Wilson for relevant OpenCV functions can be found [here](opencv-docs.md).

 ## Lessons